eighteyes/bitwig/_posts/2014-04-04-generic-keyboard.markdown

 host.getMidiInPort(0).createNoteInput("MIDI Keyboard");
 {% endhighlight %}

- "Midi Keyboard" is available as an input to your tracks within the application.
+ "Midi Keyboard" becomes available as an input to your tracks within the application. `createNoteInput` OVERRIDES the `setMidiCallback` below, so your note data will not be passed to `onMidi` if it is handled here.

  All the MIDI note information is handled at this point, and for implementing a basic MIDI keyboard, this is all we need.
 The rest of the script handles controller (CC) data, knobs, faders and the like.
 Not bad eh?